Rev-io/NETXUSASharp/README.md

 # NETXUSASharp

-An easy-to-use .NET client library for NETXUSA REST API.
+An easy-to-use .NET client library for NETXUSA's XML-over-REST API.

 # How to add to your project